1968 Singapore Colombo Plan Students Scholarship and 1968 Singapore Colombo Plan Students (Memorial) Scholarship

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.

-The scholarships will provide $4,000 annually with $2,000 paid as a lump sum after each Semester census date.
+The scholarship will provide $4,000 each year, paid as $2,000 after each semester census date.

 Selection is a competitive process and will be based on assessment of the scholarship application and any required supporting documents.